 This workshop is designed for coaches, trainers, and staff who work with climbers (both with teams and with individual clients).
-You don’t have to be a climbing professional to attend.
-If this sounds interesting to you, be sure to sign up!

 Learn how to keep your athletes safe, healthy, and performing their best.
 Keep your facility safe from liability by making sure you foster an atmosphere of fueling and caring for body and mind.

 This workshop will have interactive components and an Q&A at the end.

 You’ll walk away from this workshop knowing how to identify eating disorders and RED-S in your climbers, what to do about it, and what to say.
 You’ll be empowered with science-backed information to keep your climbers safe, healthy, and strong.

 To schedule for you or your organization, contact Marisa Michael at firstname.lastname@example.org.

 - Relative Energy Deficiency in Sport (RED-S): What it is, how it impacts performance and health, signs to watch for, & what to do if you suspect a climber has it

 - Eating disorders: Types of eating disorders and disordered eating, what to do if you suspect a climber has ED, how to foster a team culture that prevents ED, scripts for what to say